Ripening cherry tomatoes on a vine

 Did we learn our lesson?
 A little – but not really.

 Here we are now, coming to the end of another winter and getting ready to plant some items in the greenhouse.
-I went outside to tidy up, clean the beds, add manure, and get rid of the dead and decomposing plants, (we got into detail on our experience with leaving plants/roots to decompose on the garden beds in another post).
+I went outside to clean up the beds, add manure, and clear out dead plants.

 Tomato seedling growing in between rows of onions